phpbb/documentation/development/extensions/tutorial_testing.rst

 The reason is that the test suite compares the response for the correct format (valid HTML, without debug errors) and a successful status code ``200``.

-Therefor we need to adjust the bertie test, because we return a ``403`` status in the controller, if someone tries to talk to bertie:
+Therefore we need to adjust the bertie test, because we return a ``403`` status in the controller, if someone tries to talk to bertie:

 .. code-block:: php